aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 2: Enable a service endpoint

-Service endpoints are enabled per service, per subnet.
-Create a subnet and enable a service endpoint for the subnet.
+In this task, you will add a subnet to the CoreServicesVNet and enable a service endpoint for Microsoft.Storage.

 1. In the **Search resources, services, and docs** box at the top of the portal, enter **CoreServicesVNet**.
 When CoreServicesVNet appears in the search results, select it.